1. Collection of your information

 3.1.6. other persons from time to time when the disclosure is needed to exercise or protect legal rights, including those of the Trustee or other stakeholders, or in response to requests from individuals or their representatives who seek to protect their legal rights or such rights of others.

-4. Transfers of your information abroad
+4. Transfers of your information abroad (members only)

 The use and disclosure of your information involves transferring your information outside of the European Economic Area to JLT and their service provider in India.
 In those cases, the transferred information is protected by a data transfer agreement in the appropriate standard form approved for this purpose by the European Commission.
 Further details of these transfers including the form of data transfer agreement used are available from us on request.